-For information about installing Junos Space appliances in a fabric configuration and installing Junos Space Virtual Appliance on a VMware ESX or ESXi server, see the installation and configuration instructions in Junos Space Virtual Appliance.
+For information about installing Junos Space appliances in a fabric configuration and installing Junos Space Virtual Appliance on a VMware ESX or ESXi server, see Junos Space Virtual Appliance.

 Follow all safety warnings and precautions as specified in General Safety Guidelines and Warnings.